stewartj95/tetris/README.md

 A Tetris clone made for fun and practice.

-KNOWN BUGS
+BUGS
 ==========

-1. Player must press a traversal key e.g. tab or alt... for keyboard input to begin registering.
+1. Game never ends (no end condition)
-2. Game never ends (no end condition)
+2. Game does not consider possible collisions for rotations, i.e. the new coordinates after rotating to the left may be out of bounds, which currently throws an IndexOutOfBoundsException.

 =============
 TO IMPLEMENT